iTwin/itwinjs-core/docs/learning/ECSQLTutorial/Joins.md

 > **Try it yourself**
 >
-> *Goal:* Return the Model that contains the Element with code 'bla bla'.
+> *Goal:* Return the Model that contains the device with code 'DEV-A-2-6'.
 >
 > *ECSQL*
 > ```sql
->  SELECT Model FROM bis.Element WHERE CodeValue='bla bla'
+>  SELECT Model FROM MyDomain.Device WHERE CodeValue='DEV-A-2-6'
 > ```
 >
 > *Result*
 >
 > Model |
 > --- |
-> {"id": "0xlll", "relClassName":"BisCore.ModelContainsElements"} |
+> {"id": "0x10000000011", "relClassName":"BisCore.ModelContainsElements"} |

 Note that the above ECSQL implies to navigate from the `Element` ECClass to the `Model` ECClass using the ECRelationshipClass `ModelContainsElements`.
 But none of that has to be expressed in the ECSQL.
 It is all hidden behind the navigation property and makes the ECSQL straight-forward.